 - Identifying and assessing impacts

-- Determining the organization’s material topics
+- Determining the organisation’s material topics

 - Reporting disclosures